|Originally posted:||2012-10-30 - for the version series v1.x on XP, Vista Ultimate and Win7HP (64-bit)|

 On 2014-07-03, I noticed that the Vista Ultimate installation of MBAM updated itself from version series 1.x.to the newer version series 2.x, so I would guess that the version series 1.x might now be obsolete.

-This review is split up below into two parts:
+This review is split up below into three parts:

 ============================================UPDATE 2015-03-27: Release of version 2.1.4General notes re v2.x: